 - Direct sunlight will cause discoloration so the part you sand today will be a different shade than what you sanded yesterday.
 This will be a big deal if you want a natural wood grain finish.

 #6 Staining Your Deck

-After all that hard work and now that you have a better than brand new deck or other structure, it is time to decide on how to protect it.
+After all that hard work and now that you have a better than a brand new deck or other structure, it is time to decide on how to protect it.
 A wood stain will help waterproof your deck.
 It will also provide protection from the elements to keep the lumber from warping.

 Is it better to brush or roll stain on a deck?

 The best method to apply stain is by brush.
 This ensures that the stain is applied evenly and has a nice uniform finish.
-With a brush you can work the stain in to the surface of the wood and control the consistency.
+With a brush, you can work the stain into the surface of the wood and control the consistency.